libts/tslib/README.md

 Parameters:
 * `factor`

-	floating point value between 0 and 1
+	floating point value between 0 and 1; for example 0.2 for more smoothing or 0.8 for less.
 * `threshold`

 	x or y minimum distance between two samples to start applying the filter.

+Example: `module lowpass factor=0.5 threshold=1`

 ### module:	variance